-The recorded amounts for cash, amounts receivable, accounts payable and accrued liabilities, consulting fees payable and loan payable approximate their fair value due to their short-term nature.
+The recorded amounts for cash, amounts receivable, accounts payable and accrued liabilities, advances from related parties, and consulting fees payable approximate their fair value due to their short-term nature.
 The Company's fair value of cash under the fair value hierarchy is measured using Level 1 inputs.
-The fair value of investment is measured using Level 3 inputs.
+The fair value of investments is measured using Level 3 inputs.